openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. code-block:: abnf

+    optionalParameters:
+        optionalParameter (',' optionalParameter)
+        ;

     optionalParameter:
         identifier ':' type '=' expression
         | identifier '?' ':' type
         ;

 The first form contains an expression that specifies a *default value*.
-Such parameter is called a *parameter with default values*.
-If the argument corresponding to that parameter is omitted in a function call, then the value of the parameter is default.
+That is called a *parameter with default value*.
+If the argument corresponding to that parameter is omitted in a function call, then the value of the parameter is set to the *default value*.

 .. index::
    optional parameter